History of Garth Brooks in Timeline

 2005: Establishment of Pearl Records

-In 2005, Garth Brooks started a partial comeback, giving select performances and releasing two compilation albums after a period of retirement.
+In 2005, Garth Brooks started a partial comeback, giving select performances and releasing two compilation albums.

 November 5, 2007: Named Best Selling Solo Artist in US History

-On November 5, 2007, Garth Brooks was named the best-selling solo artist in US history, surpassing Presley after audited sales of 123 million were announced.
+On November 5, 2007, Garth Brooks was named the best selling solo artist in US history, surpassing Elvis Presley.

 2007: California Wildfires

-In January 2008, Garth Brooks performed five sold-out concerts at the Staples Center in Los Angeles to raise money for Fire Intervention Relief Effort, supporting those affected by the 2007 California wildfires.
-The first concert was broadcasted live as a telethon.
+In January 2008, Garth Brooks performed five sold-out concerts over two days at the Staples Center in Los Angeles to raise money for the Fire Intervention Relief Effort, serving those impacted by the 2007 California wildfires.
+Tickets were $40 each.

-December 2009: Start of Garth at Wynn Residency
+December 2009: Garth at Wynn Concert Residency Began

 May 2010: Nashville Flood